 Gambling has long been recognized as a vice prohibited by many state constitutions.
-Indeed, among all addictions, gambling is correlated with the highest rate of suicide.2 Gambling harms blacks, Hispanic, and Native American youths at twice the rate of whites.3 Gambling harms poor people more than the rich, and exploits the uneducated more than the educated.
+Indeed, among all addictions, gambling is correlated with the highest rate of suicide.2 Gambling harms blacks, Hispanic, and Native American youths at twice the rate of whites.3 Gambling harms poor people more than the rich, and exploits the uneducated more than the educated, resulting in greater economic inequality.
 Unlike other vices, gambling has no redeeming benefit for anyone.
-In extreme cases, gambling results in tragedies like the recent mass murder in Las Vegas by Stephen Paddock, the gambling addict who murdered 58 and then himself, while injuring more than 400 others.
-For most of American history, gambling has been properly outlawed, for very good reasons, and the Tenth Amendment does not exist for the federal judiciary to side with factions to inflict such money-making vices on the American People.
+In extreme cases, gambling results in tragedies like the recent mass murder in Las Vegas by Stephen Paddock, the gambling addict who murdered 58 and then himself, while injuring more than 500 others.
+For most of American history, gambling has been properly outlawed, for very good reasons, and the Tenth Amendment does not exist for the federal judiciary to side with factions to inflict such moneymaking vices on the American people.

 This case epitomizes the flaws in the legal philosophy of "law without values," where clear-cut values at stake are supplanted by sterile - and easily manipulatable - legal formalisms.
-An Act of Congress advanced the public good by limiting the expansion of the vice of gambling into professional sports.
+An Act of Congress advanced the public good by limiting the expansion of the vice of gambling into national professional and amateur sports.
 The PASPA embodies the salutary principle set forth in The Federalist No. 10, where James Madison explained how our large republic exists for the very purpose of helping to prevent vices, like gambling, from being inflicted by factions in individual states.